What is PCOS, and who is affected?

 What is insulin resistance and how is it related to PCOS?

-Insulin resistance often occurs in PCOS as PCOS involves imbalances in the hormones insulin and testosterone.
-Insulin resistance is seen as a driver of PCOS, altering ovarian function, causing central weight gain, and driving up testosterone, which in turn leads to other symptoms of PCOS.
+Insulin resistance often occurs in PCOS as PCOS can involve imbalances in the hormones insulin and testosterone.
+Insulin resistance is seen as a driver of PCOS in a large number of cases, altering ovarian function, causing central weight gain, and driving up testosterone, which in turn leads to other symptoms of PCOS.
 Many diet-based treatments for PCOS involve dealing with insulin resistance.

 Goal of a dietary strategy for managing PCOS